jtsu/IOSXE_Post_ConfigDiff/README.md

 Time to run the app by making a configuration change on the switch.
 Log in to webex teams and check your teams room for the message.

 **NOTE:** Be sure to exit configuration mode since EEM is looking for a specific syslog message.

+###
+Many thanks to Patrick Mosimann and the Cisco DevNet Team for sharing their scripts that was the basis for our app.
+You can find Patrick's original script here: https://github.com/CiscoDevNet/python_code_samples_network/tree/master/eem_configdiff_to_spark